Contact Lens Care

 Being a student sometimes means having to stick to a budget, so it's good to save where you can.
-At Feel Good Contacts, we promise the lowest prices on the market with our Price Match Guarantee, allowing you to save money on your contact lenses and eye care.
+At Feel Good Contacts, we assure you of the most competitive prices, thanks to our Price Match Guarantee, helping you save on your contact lenses and eye care.
 We also offer a Unidays student discount of 16% off on your first order with us.
 For more ways to save money while at university, take a look at our top 10 money-saving tips for students.

 10. Remember your eye care

 Before you go away to university, stock up on all your eye care essentials.
 Maintain good eyelid hygiene on the go with our Optase Tea Tree Oil Lid Wipes and ensure your eyes are soothed and healthy when times get tough.
 Our Optase Moist Heat Eye Mask will give you that much needed pamper treatment after heavy nights out.
 Don't forget to pack eye drops such as our Thealoz Duo eye drops if you suffer from dry eye.
 For those that dislike eye drops, you can try our Optase Dry Eye Spray.